skysheng7/ai_tools_playground/chapters/chapter_5_prompt.md

 Taking shortcuts might feel like you're moving fast in the short term 🏃‍♂️, but you could get lost in the woods 🌲🤷‍♀️ and end up at the wrong destination.
 Learning about the fundamentals will allow you to shine hundreds of times brighter ✨ when you collaborate with AI.

-I'm a very heavy user of AI, I try different tools for fun, and integrate AI into every aspect of my workflow.
+I'm a very heavy user of AI (personally I love the emojis they create, and often insert manually myself too to make tutorials fun), I try different tools for fun, and integrate AI into every aspect of my workflow.
 We can learn and explore together, holding each other accountable for collaborating with AI in a responsible way.

 ```{image} ../images/messages.png
 :alt: messages
 :width: 100%
 ```

-### 5.2 💬✨ Code is cheap, show me the talk.
+### 4.2 💬✨ Code is cheap, show me the talk.

 The famous quote "Talk is cheap.
 Show me the code" 💻 by Linus Torvalds in 2000 reflected the era when coding was the bottleneck—when having the technical skills to implement ideas was the scarce resource.